CMB polarization as a tool to constrain the optical properties of the Universe

-Eqs. ~(\ref{eq:spectra}) encode, in a very general way, the modifications due to GFE, linking the modified power spectra to the power spectra that we would have in absence of this effect: they follow quite generally from Eq.~(\ref{eq:radtransfer}).
+Equations (\ref{eq:spectra}) encode, in a very general way, the modifications due to GFE, linking the modified power spectra to the power spectra that we would have in absence of this effect: they follow quite generally from Eq.~(\ref{eq:radtransfer}).

 It is interesting to consider some limiting cases of Eqs.~(\ref{eq:spectra}).
 When only $\rho_V\neq0$, the Stokes vector rotates around the $V-$direction and only $Q$ and $U$ mix; this is the so-called ``cosmic birefringence'', widely studied in the literature.
-It is immediate to convince oneself that in this case $\alpha$ is the birefringence angle, i.e. the angle of rotation of the plane of linear polarization, and to recover, from Eqs.~(\ref{eq:spectra}), the equations for both isotropic and anisotropic birefringence at second order in $\alpha$ ~\cite{Gruppuso_2016, Li:2008tma, Zhao:2015mqa}.\\ Similarly, when $\rho_Q \neq0$ and/or $\rho_U \neq0 $, we recover Faraday conversion, \emph{i.e.}, circular polarization is generated by \emph{conversion} of the primordial linear polarization as CMB photon propagate through a birefringent medium along the line of sight \cite{Montero-Camacho:2018vgs, Kamionkowski_2018}.
-In particular, from Eqs. ~(\ref{eq:spectra}), it can be seen that a non-zero VV power spectrum is sourced, while the cross-spectra between circular and linear polarization remain vanishing, at least at second order.
+It is immediate to convince oneself that in this case $\alpha$ is the birefringence angle, i.e., the angle of rotation of the plane of linear polarization, and to recover, from Eqs.~(\ref{eq:spectra}), the equations for both isotropic and anisotropic birefringence at second order in $\alpha$ ~\cite{Gruppuso_2016, Li:2008tma, Zhao:2015mqa}.\\ Similarly, when $\rho_Q \neq0$ and/or $\rho_U \neq0 $, we recover Faraday conversion, i.e., circular polarization is generated by \emph{conversion} of the primordial linear polarization as CMB photons propagate through a birefringent medium along the line of sight \cite{Montero-Camacho:2018vgs, Kamionkowski_2018}.

-Mixing of the polarization components can arise through several mechanisms, involving either known physics or more exotic models.
+Mixing of polarization components can arise through several mechanisms, involving either known physics or more exotic models.
 Given such a mechanism, the $\rho's$ can be computed and specific predictions for the observed power spectra can be obtained.
 In order to see our formalism at work, we adopt an agnostic point of view and relate the GFE parameters to the optical properties of the medium traversed by CMB photons.

 The optical properties of a medium depend on the three-dimensional (dielectric) susceptibility tensor $\bfchi$.
-The more general form of the dielectric tensor of a non-dispersive medium is \footnote{The reference frame in which the susceptibility tensor takes this form is the one aligned with the principal axes of the crystal, i.e., the eigenvectors of $\Re({\chi})$.}
+The more general form of the dielectric tensor of a nondispersive medium is \footnote{The reference frame in which the susceptibility tensor takes this form is the one aligned with the principal axes of the crystal, i.e., the eigenvectors of $\Re({\chi})$.}